DFE-Digital/register-early-career-teachers/documentation/service-rules/school-admins.md

 never be validated.
 This was previously allowed and required lots of manual checks.

+---

 Name and email address is also provided when an ECT is added.
+Note, we may decide to pull these details from DQT rather than asking schools for them.

 🙋 This is to pass the details onto the LPs for onboarding to their learning platform & invitations to training events.
 We also pass this